Anup-70/RAG-ChatBot/Readme.md

-# Mock Server Setup for Parent Bot in Teams TFL Account
+# Mock Server Setup for Parent Bot in Teams Account

 This README will help you set up the mock server made for the parent bot inside Teams TFL account.